csound-flossmanual/csound-floss/book/07-e-midi-output.md

 ## Initiating Realtime MIDI Output

-The command line flag for realtime midi output is&nbsp;
+The command line flag for realtime midi output is [-Q](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusUpperQ).
-[-Q](https://csound.com/docs/manual/CommandFlags.html#FlagsMinusUpperQ).
 Just as when
 setting up an audio input or output device or a midi input device we